leomoon-studios/wiki-go/demo-site-files/documents/1-get-started/01-features/document.md

 - 🔍 Smart full-text search with highlighting and advanced filters
 - 📁 Hierarchical page structure with version history
 - 👥 User management, access control, and private wiki mode
+- 🔗 Link management with automatic metadata fetching and categorization
 - 💬 Comments with moderation and markdown support
 - 📋 Interactive Kanban boards for project management
 - ⚡ Instant setup via Docker or prebuilt binaries